jurrehageman/pdf_osiris/README.md

 Example:
 ```
-python batch_parse_pdf.py -v pdf
+python batch_parse_pdf.py -v pdf_folder excel_folder
 ```
 ### Arguments:

 Required argument:
+- pdf_folder: the path to the folder where the pdf files are located
-- pdf: the path to the folder where the pdf files are located
+- excel_folder: the path to the folder where the pdf files are located

 Optional arguments:
 - v: --verbose mode